Contests

 The iconic singer-songwriter recorded his performance for MTV Unplugged in November 1994.
 The album release of the performance came out in May 1995 and featured some of Dylan’s biggest songs including “The Times They Are a-Changin'.”

-Recorded in February 1993 and released just four months later, Young’s Unplugged set also featured some of his most classic tunes including “Harvest Moon” and “The Needle and the Damage Done.”
+Recorded in February 1993 and released just four months later, Young’s Unplugged set also featured some of his most classic tunes.
+Among them were “Harvest Moon” and “The Needle and the Damage Done.”

 Fun fact about Sir Paul’s appearance on Unplugged: It was completely unplugged.
 Most other performances featured artists playing acoustically with the help of amps.
 It was also one of the first performances in the show’s history.